High-rate intercity quantum key distribution with a semiconductor single-photon source: Results

-To assess the performance of semiconductor SPS based QKD for long-distance transmission, we study the SKBs per pulse over varying transmission loss in the laboratory, as shown in Fig. \ref{fig:lab_qkd}(c).
-The QD is pumped with a CR of \SI{228}{\MHz} and the emitted single photon signal is coupled into the fibre spools mentioned above.
+To assess the performance of semiconductor SPS based QKD for long-distance transmission, we study the SKBs per pulse over varying transmission loss in the laboratory, as shown in Fig. \ref{fig:lab_qkd}(b). {The QD is pumped under a CR of {\SI{228}{\MHz}} with the excitation power $\sim$3 times in case of {\SI{76}{\MHz}}} and the emitted single photon signal is coupled into the fibre spools mentioned above.
 To emulate distances of \SI{20}{\kilo\meter} and \SI{60}{\km}, we added a variable fibre optical attenuator with a fixed loss of \SI{4.0(0.4)}{\dB}.
-To obtain the data points, the truth table and second-order auto-correlation measurements are recorded based on the statically encoded polarisation qubits at each transmission loss, in order to extract the average photon number per pulse $\left ( \left \langle n \right \rangle \right )$, quantum bit error ratio (QBER) $\left ( e_{tot} \right )$, and single photon purity \cite{supplementary2023_qkd}.
-The solid lines in Fig. \ref{fig:lab_qkd}(c) illustrate the simulation of QBER and SKBs per pulse by employing the values of parameters measured from the QD (Tab. \ref{tab:parameters}).
+To obtain the data points, the truth table and second-order auto-correlation measurements are recorded based on the statically encoded polarisation qubits at each transmission loss, in order to extract the average photon number per pulse $\left ( \left \langle n \right \rangle \right )$, quantum bit error ratio (QBER) $\left ( e_{tot} \right )$, and single photon purity (see Supplementary Information Sec. \Romannum{6}.B).
+The solid lines in Fig. \ref{fig:lab_qkd}(b) illustrate the simulation of QBER and SKBs per pulse by employing the values of parameters measured from the QD (Tab. \ref{tab:parameters}).
 With an increased block size $n_{R}^{Z}$ in the finite-key regime, the simulated maximum tolerable loss (MTL) approaches the one for the asymptotic regime at \SI{28.11}{\dB}, corresponding to a transmission distance of \SI{141.05}{\kilo\meter} in a standard telecommunication fibre.
 In this experiment, the MTL for both the asymptotic and finite-key block cases are limited by the blinking-corrected $g^{2}(0)$, since the multi-photon emission probability is detrimental for generating high SKRs with single-photon states in the high-loss regime.
 The SKR and MTL can be improved by employing adequate pre-attenuation \cite{Morrison2023} and employing time gating on the histograms of second-order correlation and truth table during post-processing \cite{Gao2021,Vyvlecka2023}.